-In constructing portfolios for the Global Equity, International Equity, International Small Companies, Institutional Emerging Markets, Chinese Equity and Frontier Emerging Markets Portfolios, Harding Loevner's portfolio managers select among the analyzed securities.
+In constructing portfolios for the Global Equity, International Equity, International Small Companies, Institutional Emerging Markets, Chinese Equity, Frontier Emerging Markets, Emerging Markets ex China, international Developed Markets Equity and International Carbon Transition Equity Portfolios, Harding Loevner's portfolio managers select among the analyzed securities.
 In constructing portfolios for the Global Equity Research Portfolio, International Equity Research Portfolio, and Emerging Markets Research Portfolio, portfolio managers invest in companies recommended for purchase by Harding Loevner's analyst team.
 The portfolio managers take into consideration the securities' predicted relative price performance, the timeliness and investment potential, the implications for portfolio risk of their selections, and the requirement to observe portfolio diversification guidelines, as applicable.

-A holding is reduced or removed from a Portfolio if and when it: (i) grows to too large a proportion of the portfolio, in terms of its impact on portfolio risk; (ii) becomes substantially overpriced in relation to its estimated value; (iii) fails to achieve the pre-established milestones for business (as opposed to share price) performance, including breach of trust by management; or (iv) is displaced by more compelling investment opportunities; and (v) with respect to the Global Equity Research Portfolio, International Equity Research Portfolio, and Emerging Markets Research Portfolio, is no longer recommended for purchase by the analyst team, or, in the judgment of the portfolio managers, necessary or appropriate to meet risk diversification and other guidelines established for the Portfolio.
+A holding is reduced or removed from a Portfolio if and when it: (i) grows to too large a proportion of the portfolio, in terms of its impact on portfolio risk; (ii) becomes substantially overpriced in relation to its estimated value; (iii) fails to achieve the preestablished milestones for business (as opposed to share price) performance, including breach of trust by management; or (iv) is displaced by more compelling investment opportunities; and (v) with respect to the Global Equity Research Portfolio, International Equity Research Portfolio, and Emerging Markets Research Portfolio, is no longer recommended for purchase by the analyst team, or, in the judgment of the portfolio managers, necessary or appropriate to meet risk diversification and other guidelines established for the Portfolio.
+The Emerging Markets ex China Portfolio may gain exposure to the Chinese economy, as a consequence of the direct or indirect exposure that companies in which the Portfolio invests have to China.

 ESG Integration.
 Harding Loevner seeks to achieve the best possible risk-adjusted investment returns in managing the Fund.
 Companies that operate with disregard for the environment, for the welfare of societies in which they conduct their business, or for sound principles of governance by which the interests of their shareholders are protected put their financial results at long-term risk.
 Alternatively, companies may strengthen their long-term prospects by identifying and mitigating material ESG-related risks or by taking advantage of new opportunities that may arise from material ESG-related trends.
 In evaluating equity securities, Harding Loevner considers ESG-related risks and opportunities explicitly.
-For each company under research coverage, the responsible analyst estimates the extent to which each of numerous ESG factors represents a risk that could threaten, or an opportunity that could support, the company's long-term growth and profitability.
-The estimates are aggregated across ESG factors to determine an overall ESG score for the company.
+For each company under research coverage, the responsible analyst estimates the extent to which each of numerous ESG factors represents a risk that could threaten, or an opportunity that could support, the sustainability of the company's profitable growth.
+Having evaluated these individual factors, analysts assign scores for each company on E, S, and G pillars overall, which are then aggregated in equal proportion to determine an overall ESG score for the company.
 The ESG scorecard is a consistent framework for assessing and comparing companies' potential ESG risks and opportunities across all industries and geographies.
 A company's ESG score may affect the analyst's long-term forecasts of its growth, profit margins, capital intensity, or competitive position.
 A company's overall ESG score is also a parameter of Harding Loevner's equity valuation model, wherein it influences the estimated duration of future cash flow growth.
 Portfolio managers consider ESG factors among other factors affecting risk and expected returns in choosing among companies approved by analysts.